What Is A Year Abroad?

 A year abroad can be a lonely experience, but it can also be the most exciting time of your life!
 My best advice: don’t try to plan everything before.
 Keep your mind open to new opportunities, and try to recognise your progress from time to time.

-Next steps for students looking to take a year abroad
+Next steps for students looking to study abroad

 Looking to improve your English skills?